Request a DemoLog In(877) 268-2511

 On the design side, RFIs should not be used for the incremental issuance of design documents that should have been part of the award (design/build or fast-track design excepted).
 Dependent on the contract, RFIs may or may not be used for substitutions.

-If your contract has a separate process, make certain that paperwork and process are used.
+If your contract describes a separate process, make certain that paperwork and process are used.
 If not, use the RFI process and identify the RFI as a "Request for Substitution".
 Do not use the RFI for approval of means and methods or contract problems.
 It is also not an outlet to ask inappropriate questions related to product installation typically specified by a manufacturer.
 Do not consider an RFI as a construction change directive or a change order request.

 In regards to contract requirements, make certain that the project general condition requirements are well known by the construction team and follow them.
 Federal and Governmental contracts are particularly known for contractually fixed processes that vary greatly from owner to owner.